Savolainen osakunta

 Savolainen osakunta (abr.
 SavO; Swedish: Savolax nation, English: Savonian nation) is one of the 15 student nations at the University of Helsinki.
 It is one of the Finnish-speaking nations and was established in 1905.
-The nation premises have been on the new student house top floor, also known as "Vinni", since 1931.
+The nation's long-time premises were on the top floor of the new student house, also known as "Vinni", from 1931 until 2026, when the Student Union of the University of Helsinki was forced to sell the building after poor risk management in real estate investments almost lead to bankruptcy of the Student Union.
+As of 2026, the temporary premises of Savolainen Osakunta are located in Satakuntatalo on Lapinrinne.

 History

 The concept of student nations, divided by geografic area, was conceived in University of Paris, Sorbonne.
 When the Royal Academy of Turku was founded in 1640, the concept of nations was also present.
 The earliest mention of Savonians was in 1653.

 The present nation was founded on 1 October 1905 with Karjalainen Osakunta, when the two nations split from Savo-karjalainen osakunta.
 The anniversary day of SavO is 20 February, or the nearest Saturday or Sunday, in remembrance of the decree that Finnish was introduced to the courts and the authorities.

 Membership has fallen since 1968, when student movements were radicalized, even though the legal requirement of being a part of a nation was abolished in 1937.